zsparal/api-documentation/source/reference/oauth2/authorize.rst

 .. parameter:: state
    :type: string

    The random string you've sent with your request to prevent CSRF attacks.
-Please always check if this matches the expected value.
+Always check if this matches the expected value.

 .. parameter:: error
    :type: string